openlilylib/snippets/debugging-layout/README.md

-## Ideas for adding a 'draft-mode' to LilyPond
+## Adding Layout Debugging to LilyPond

 In Frescobaldi, there are two "modes" of compiling a file: